"Beauty and the Beast": Art and Climate Change at California’s Grace Hudson Museum

 Another program illuminated climate change’s impact on pollinators like birds and insects, many of which were captured in photos from the main exhibition.
 An exhibition photo of a rufous hummingbird sipping from a scarlet fritillary flower—one of Burton’s favorites—exemplifies the delicate relationship between California’s wildflower population and local pollinators.

-A talk on June 16 from local historian Dot Braverney will uncover the history behind “Dean of Wildflowers” Carl Purdy.
+A talk on June 16 from local historian Dot Braverney uncovered the history behind “Dean of Wildflowers” Carl Purdy.
 Purdy was a contemporary of Grace Hudson—their mothers were friends—and he developed a wildly successful business harvesting wildflower seeds in his area and cataloging them.
-This program will wrap up the exhibition at the Grace Hudson Museum, which ends on June 17.
+This program wrapped up the exhibition at the Grace Hudson Museum, which ended on June 17, 2018.
 However, it will continue on with Exhibit Envoy at the Fullerton Arboretum starting on September 2, 2018.